 A vast majority of motorcycle enthusiasts want their bike to look and sound like the Harley Davidsons, Suzuki Hayabusas, and the Yamaha R1s.
 To rebuild the bike in their own image, they resort to various forms of modification.

 While some people don’t go through with it for reasons of their own, others expend all their resources to make it happen.
-If you are one of those who is hell bent on modifying your two wheeler, pause for a few minutes and read through this page because modifications can have an impact on the bike’s existing insurance policy .
+If you are one of those who is hell bent on modifying your two wheeler, pause for a few minutes and read through this page because modifications can have an impact on .
 Besides, certain modifications can even void your policy.
 In this page you will learn all about the impact of different alterations on your insurance.

 A performance modification is anything that enhances the performance of your two-wheeler with regards to its speed and handling.
 Usually, insurance companies have a rule wherein they void a policy if an individual goes through with an alteration that affects their bike’s performance.
 This is largely because insurers believe that when you enhance the speed or handling aspects of your bike, you are ceasing control of optimum engineering factors, putting yourself at risk.